 Step 3: Let your lawyer do their job

-It is important to remember a previous point we made: That the claims process is designed to account for the fact that you will have a period of recovery from your injuries.
+It is important to remember a previous point we made: The claims process is designed to account for the fact that you will have a period of recovery from your injuries.
 This means that you are not expected to have any significant role in your claim.
 In fact, your involvement in the claims process will be next to none, aside from two things: 1) You will be interviewed by your lawyer, and 2) You will attend a medical examination.

 Your lawyer might also need to call you during the claims process, to clarify a few of the facts surrounding your claim.
 But aside from that, your lawyer will manage the entire claims process on your behalf, so that you can concentrate on making a full recovery.